Triple/three column cash book

 3. Voucher number (VN): A voucher is a document in support of a transaction.
 The serial number of the voucher is entered in this column.

-4. Posting reference (PR): Each account in the ledger is assigned a unique numbered.
-The number each ledger account that is written in description column is entered in PR column.
+4. Posting reference (PR): Each account in the ledger is assigned a unique number.
+The number of each ledger account that is written in the description column is entered in the PR column.

-6. Cash: The amount of cash received (net of any discount allowed) is entered on the debit side and the amount of cash paid (net of any discount received) is entered on the credit side in cash column.
+6. Cash: The amount of cash received (net of any discount allowed) is entered on the debit side, and the amount of cash paid (net of any discount received) is entered on the credit side in the cash column.
 This column is totaled and balanced like a ledger account.

 Posting a three column cash book to ledger accounts

-As explained earlier in this article, only cash and bank columns of triple column cash book work as accounts and are therefore balanced.
+As explained earlier in this article, only the cash and bank columns of the triple-column cash book work as accounts and are therefore balanced.
 The discount columns on both receipt and payment sides are only totaled and not balanced.

-The procedure of posting entries from a cash book to ledger accounts has been explained in single column cash book article.
-The same procedure is followed for posting entries from double as well as triple column cash book to ledger accounts.
+The procedure of posting entries from a cash book to ledger accounts has been explained in a single-column cash book article.
+The same procedure is followed for posting entries from double as well as triple column cash books to ledger accounts.

-The following example summarizes the whole explanation of triple column cash book given above.
+The following example summarizes the whole explanation of the triple-column cash book given above.

 Example

-The P&G LLC records its cash and bank transactions in a triple column cash book.
+P&G LLC records its cash and bank transactions in a triple-column cash book.
 The following transactions were performed by the company during the month of June 2018.

 • Jun 01: Cash in hand $800 (debit balance), Cash at bank $3,365 (debit balance).